 Sushant case: Rhea Chakraborty `under watch' of Bihar police

-An official of Bihar police said here on Tuesday that actress Rhea Chakraborty, against whom an abetment to suicide case has been registered in connection with Sushant Singh Rajput's death, was under their watch.
-The Bihar police also recorded the statement of film director, Rumi Jaffrey, in the case here during the day, said an official.
+An official of Bihar police said here on Saturday that actress Rhea Chakraborty, against whom an abetment to suicide case has been registered in connection with Sushant Singh Rajput's death, was under their watch.
+The Bihar police also recorded the statement of film director Rumi Jaffrey in the case here during the day, said an official.

 The four-member Bihar police team arrived in Mumbai on Wednesday to probe the abetment to suicide case registered against Chakraborty and others in Patna.
 On Saturday the team visited the Bandra police station in connection with the investigation.